-- ladders, steps and scaffold examined each time they are used and kept secure
+- Ladders, steps and scaffold examined each time they are used and kept secure. - Fire alarms to be tested weekly.

-- fire alarms to be tested weekly
+- Emergency lighting to be tested monthly.

-- emergency lighting to be tested monthly
+- Fire exits to be inspected Daily.

-- fire exits to be inspected monthly
+- Fire extinguisher to be inspected monthly.

-- fire extinguisher to be inspected monthly
+- Fire doors to be inspected monthly.

-- fire doors to be inspected monthly
+- Legionella flushing weekly.

-- records kept for fire safety equipment and all health and safety checks.
+- Legionella temperature checks monthly.